FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ## Project management

-In order to facility team communication and organization, [GitHub Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/projects/1) was used to do the Project Management of this project.
+In order to facilitate team communication and organization, [GitHub Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/projects/1) was used to do the Project Management of this project.

 The project has 5 columns: **Backlog**, **To Do**, **In Progress**, **Done** and **User Stories**.
-This columns are quite self-explanatory, so an explanation is not needed.
+These columns are quite self-explanatory.
 It is important to note that, at the end of any iteration, the tasks that weren't finished are passed to the next one, so that the In Progress column appears empty at the end of every iteration.

 ---

-## Evolution - contributions to open-cx TODO
+## Evolution - contributions to open-cx

 Describe your contribution to open-cx (iteration 5), linking to the appropriate pull requests, issues, documentation.